Support us by buying ourPDF bookletwhich contains over 100 OSCE checklists

 Any cause for hypovolaemia – haemorrhage, diarrhoea, vomiting, burns etc

-Past medical history – watch out for anything that could cause failure of the autonomic nervous system e.g. diabetes
+Past medical history – anything that could result in failure of the autonomic nervous system (e.g. diabetes)

 Lying and standing blood pressure